idio-lang/DIPS/source/scheme/advanced-scheme.rst

 where the continuation that you should pass your result to is passed to you and you have to tell your continuation whom to call in turn.
-That's looks "difficult" but it turns out to be easier than you think.
+That's looks "difficult" to create but it turns out to be easier than you think.

 .. sidebox:: At one point I went through the process of transforming
              my :lname:`C` implementation of :ref-author:`Bill Hails`'
-             :lname:`Perl` interpreter and transformed it into a CPS version.
+             :lname:`Perl` interpreter and transformed it into a CPS version.  *Phew!*

 	     You don't want to do that *too* often.